foundations

 This is your primary tool.
 An 8-inch chef's knife handles 90% of all cutting tasks — chopping vegetables, slicing proteins, mincing herbs, and crushing garlic.
 It's the knife you'll reach for first and put down last.

-What to look for: A blade that feels balanced in your hand (not blade-heavy or handle-heavy), a full tang (the metal extends through the handle), and high-carbon stainless steel that holds an edge but doesn't rust.
+What to look for: a blade that feels balanced in your hand (not blade-heavy or handle-heavy), a full tang (the metal extends through the handle), and high-carbon stainless steel that holds an edge but doesn't rust.
+You don't need to spend more than $40 — culinary students and professional prep cooks use the same affordable knives every day.

 Paring Knife (3.5-inch)

-For tasks too small or precise for a chef's knife — peeling fruit, deveining shrimp, trimming silver skin from Grilled Pork Tenderloin, or scoring bread dough.
+For tasks too small or precise for a chef's knife — peeling fruit, deveining shrimp, trimming silver skin, or scoring bread dough.
+A paring knife should feel like an extension of your fingers.
+Expect to replace it yearly if you use it hard — they're inexpensive enough that sharpness matters more than longevity.

 Serrated Bread Knife (10-inch)

 The only knife that doesn't need sharpening — the serrated teeth grip and saw through crusty bread, ripe tomatoes, and delicate pastries without crushing them.
-Essential for Rustic Bread and Pizza & Flatbreads.
+Essential for Rustic Bread and any baking in Pastry Foundations.

 Knife Maintenance

 A dull knife is more dangerous than a sharp one — it requires more force, which means less control.
-Sharpen your chef's knife every 2-3 months and hone it on a steel before every use.
+Sharpen your chef's knife every 2-3 months on a whetstone and hone it on a steel before every use.
+The 1000/6000 grit combination stone is the standard — the 1000 grit side sharpens, the 6000 grit side polishes.
+Pair it with a honing steel for daily maintenance between sharpenings.

 Cookware — Heat Is Everything